 I have been married over 20 years.
 My wife, Lisa, works for Progressive Insurance and is also a VSU graduate.
-We have two daughters -- Sarah (a Georgia Tech graduate) and Deanna (attending Georgia State University), and one son, Brian, a senior in high school.
+We have two daughters -- Sarah (a Georgia Tech graduate) and Deanna (a Georgia State University graduate), and one son, Brian, a Georgia State University freshman.

 My hobbies are computers (no kidding), reading science fiction and World War 2 history, and playing games -- any kind will do.

 Steven K. Dixon 2017